“Follow me and be my disciple,” Jesus said to him. Luke 5:27b

 Jesus’ reputation was preceding Him.
 Word had spread like wildfire, as Luke later recorded, that this Jesus of Nazareth was going “about doing good and healing all that were oppressed of the devil.”

-Peter experienced this goodness first hand when, after Jesus used his boat to speak to the multitudes, He blessed Peter with a boat sinking load of fish.
-To which Peter responded by saying, “Depart from me for I am a sinful man.”
+Peter experienced this goodness first hand when, after Jesus using his boat to speak to the multitudes, blessed Peter with a boat sinking load of fish.
+Peter responded by saying, “Depart from me for I am a sinful man.”
 The word sinful turned around means “full of sin.”
-Peter wasn’t just saying I occasionally sin and fall short, he was saying to Jesus that his life was full of sin, and thus, felt the least worthy to receive such blessing and goodness from Jesus.
+Peter wasn’t just saying he occasionally sinned and fell short, he was saying to Jesus that his life was full of sin, and thus, felt the least worthy to receive such blessing and goodness from Jesus.

 This was so much different than folks had experienced before.
 They were used to the only system they had ever known; a system based on reward and blessing after good deeds and behavior.
 This new system, however, was blessing first apart from deserving and reward.
 Under this new way, the people who were being blessed seemed to be the least deserving.

 It’s the only way someone like Levi could have been moved enough to leave his lucrative tax collecting business to follow this Man called Jesus.
 In fact, there was no hesitation for Levi at all. at all for When Jesus passed by and beckoned Levi to follow Him and be one of His disciples, Levi immediately left his tax collector’s booth and followed.
 And, it was with that same immediacy that Peter left those hundreds of fish on the shoreline to follow Jesus as well.